leifliddy/asahi-fedora-builder/README.md

 **Notes:**
 1. The root password is **fedora**
+2. On the first boot the ```asahi-firstboot.service``` will run and will take around ```45 seconds``` to complete.
+   Do not shutdown or reboot the system before this service has completed.
-2. The Asahi Linux-related RPM's (and Source RPM's) used in this image can be found here:
+3. The Asahi Linux-related RPM's (and Source RPM's) used in this image can be found here:
    https://leifliddy.com/asahi-linux/36/
    All RPM's signed are signed by a GPG key.
    The repo config can be found here:
    https://leifliddy.com/asahi-linux/asahi-linux.repo
-3. The Fedora kernel config used is nearly identical to the kernel config used by the Asahi Linux project:
+4. The Fedora kernel config used is nearly identical to the kernel config used by the Asahi Linux project:
    \*\*only a few Fedora-specific modifications were made
    https://github.com/AsahiLinux/PKGBUILDs/blob/main/linux-asahi/config
-4. ```systemd-networkd``` is the sole network service that's installed in this image.
+5. ```systemd-networkd``` is the sole network service that's installed in this image.
    Basic config files for the ```eth0``` and ```wlp1s0f0``` interfaces are included in the image
    ie.
    **/etc/systemd/network/eth0.network**